teamputtygen/hn-docs/docs/researcher/hpcaas.rst

 or HTCondor_.
 This job-based focus, however, fundamentally conflicts with the virtual machine focus of IaaS cloud infrastructures.

-There are two recommended approaches for running HPC applications on the HNSciCloud-RHEA hybrid cloud platform:
+There are two approaches for running HPC applications on the HNSciCloud-RHEA hybrid cloud platform:

  1. Direct use of virtual machines on the hybrid cloud platform to run a single MPI-based HPC job on a "raw cluster".
  2. Deployment of a dedicated batch system within the hybrid cloud platform to manage multiple HPC jobs.

-Although both approaches have their advantages and disadvantages, the first approach is preferred.
+Of the two approaches, the first is strongly preferred because it avoids the incidental complexity of managing a batch system.

 Raw Cluster
 -----------